martinkr/onelinecode/README.md

 ## Testing
-The library has `100% code coverage` with `ava` and passes the build on (travis-ci.com)]|
+The library has `100% code coverage` with `ava` and passes the build on [Build status from travis-ci](https://app.travis-ci.com/martinkr/onelinecode.svg?branch=main).

 ## Contribution

-If you are interested in discussion a specific function, please see the corresponding article from (the series on dev.to)[https://dev.to/martinkr/series/15146].
+If you are interested in discussion a specific function, please see the corresponding article from [the series on dev.to](https://dev.to/martinkr/series/15146).

 Please don't hesitate to comment, give feedback.
 I appreciate every input or comment.
 We can and should learn from each others opinion and knowledge.
-Please stick to a respectful style of discussion and read the (code of conduct)[]  like the articles or star the repository.
+Please stick to a respectful style of discussion and read the [code of conduct](CODE_OF_CONDUCT.md) like the articles or star the repository.